 Facebook, which has asked employees to work from home till the middle of next year, has said that employees who leave expensive areas like San Francisco or New York will have to take a pay cut depending on where they live as of Jan.
 1, 2021.
 Mark Zuckerberg said he expects as much 50% of Facebook’s global workforce to be remote in the next five to 10 years.
 Twitter, which has said that its employees are free to work from home permanently even after the pandemic is over, is considering considering similar pay policies.
 A Twitter spokesman said the company has a “competitive” approach to localizing compensation.

 This could have a knock-on effect in India has well.
 Indian companies had followed the lead of tech giants like Google and Facebook and instituted similar remote work policies of their own.
 This has been lapped up by Indian professionals — thousands of tech employees living in cities like Bangalore and Mumbai have moved to their hometowns as the pandemic has hit, which has even led to empty houses in places like the startup hub of Koramangala in Bangalore.
+A slew of marketing tools have also emerged, which make remote working easier than ever before.
 With many employees now working from locations where the cost of living and rents are likely lower than Mumbai and Bangalore, it’s likely that Indian companies could soon rationalize pay for their own employees as well.
 It’s clear that companies too will be able to cut down quite a few costs if employees work from home — they won’t have to pay for expensive office spaces, and will see miscellaneous bills like electricity and office cafeteria expenses come down — but it remains to be seen how much of these savings will companies pass on to their employees.